Serena Williams won't rush back after battling injuries

 Asked about her reflections over the past season, Williams said: "Yeah I'm not talking about that so ..."

-And questioned about regaining her World No.1 spot from Germany's Angelique Kerber, she added: "I'm not talking about my career.
+And questioned about regaining her world No. 1 spot from Kerber, she added: "I'm not talking about my career.
 If you want to talk about other things that's okay ..."

 Williams was more forthcoming when asked about her fashion line which enjoyed a showing at New York Fashion Week.